Skip to page content

 Information:

-You will be seen by the health staff who will be treating your child including a dentist.
+You will be seen by the health staff who will be treating your child including the Oral Surgeon.

-The dentist will talk to you about the treatment and ask you to sign a form to agree to the treatment.
+The Oral Surgeon will talk to you about the treatment and ask you to sign a form to agree to the treatment.

 This is called a consent form.